KushBlazingJudah/feditext/README.md

 - ~~Tons of comments~~ (lol), good documentation
   - Comments were kinda thrown out the window but it's pretty easy to figure out what's going on if you're even remotely proficient in SQL or Golang
-  - I will document how the ActivityPub implementation works when the time comes.
 - Sane moderation
   - FChannel says it won't keep IPs, we will.
     Not keeping them is good for privacy but not good when you have bad actors, and it's surprising that FChannel hasn't had any (yet, or that I know of).
     Or at least intentionally.
   - Public moderation log.
-- Tor as a first-class citizen
-  - If I get this off the ground, my instance will be ran over Tor mainly for privacy reasons.
-I hope that others prop up instances.
-  - Optionally, all requests will be made through a proxy.
+It's a little broken right now but it's there.
-    Hosting over Tor and don't want to expose the server's IP?
-Sure!
+- Later, but good Tor support.
+I don't want to rent a VPS.
-- Able to federate with FChannel, of course without images.

 Any changes I may need to make to FChannel (hopefully few if not none!)
 I will upstream.